Philosophy at APSU

-The philosophy program at APSU is designed to encourage students to think critically and creatively about human existence and the nature of reality.
-It emphasizes (1) training in critical reasoning and logical analysis; (2) a survey of the history of philosophy and the history of ethics; (3) the analysis and appreciation of values; (4) a reflective and tolerant exploration of religion; (5) the growth of a personal philosophy based on the lifelong search for and appreciation of truth, knowledge, beauty, and goodness.
+The Philosophy and Religion major consists of three options: Philosophical Studies, Religious Studies, and Ethics, Law, and Political Theory.
+The Philosophical Studies curriculum is designed to encourage students to think critically and creatively about human existence and the nature of reality.
+It emphasizes (1) training in critical reasoning and logical analysis; (2) an understanding of the many methods of human inquiry; (3) a survey of the history of philosophy and the history of ethics; (4) the analysis and appreciation of values and their application to moral and political issues; (5) a reflective and tolerant exploration of religion; and (6) the growth of a personal philosophy based on the lifelong search for and appreciation of truth, knowledge, goodness, and beauty.

 There are four options in the philosophy program: